Zalexanninev15/VBoxTabs-Manager/README.md

     -   Attaching all available VMs.
     -   Detaching the current VM.
     -   Force closing the current VM window.
+    -   Force closing all available VMs.
     -   Renaming the current tab.
     -   Opening the main VirtualBox application.
--   **Theme Selection**: Choose from various built-in Qt themes and themes provided by `qdarkstyle` and `qt-themes`.
+-   **Settings**: The program can be conveniently customized with the help of the settings window.
 -   **Context Menu**: Right-click a tab for quick actions (rename, detach, close).
-Hold **Ctrl** while right-clicking to interact with an inactive tab's menu without switching to it.
--   **Automatic Refresh**: Periodically checks for new or closed VM windows.
 -   **Multilingual Title Support**: Recognizes both English "[Running]" and Russian "[Работает]" in window titles.
 -   **Clean Exit**: Automatically detaches all VMs when the application is closed.